aviavinas/Arduino-NodeMcu-Wifi-Car-With-Gyro-Control/README.md

 - 5v Battery Pack

 ### Installation
+- Complete the Connection Diagram to your Car Robot
 <p align="center">
   <img width="607" height="624" src="doc/Connection Diagram.png">
 </p>
+- Attach Arduino Uno to Motor Shield
+- Program Arduino and Node MCU using Arduino IDE

 ### License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details